JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------
 </details>

 Note that for partitioned analysis, IQ-TREE will assume that all partitions, and thus the 12s, CO1, and RAG1 sequences share the same true evolutionary history.
 The concatenation of genes may bias the result if this assumption is violated (which is common, particularly if closely related species are investigated, due to incomplete lineage sorting and/or introgression – you will hear more about this in the “Phylogenomics” lecture.
-However, given our dataset, the assumption that the 12s, CO1, and RAG1 genes share the same evolutionary history – or at least the same true topology – may be justified.
+However, for our species, the assumption that the 12s, CO1, and RAG1 genes share the same evolutionary history – or at least the same true topology – may be justified.

-Open the [`12s_co1_rag1.fasta.treefile`](./res/12s_co1_rag1_codonpart_bs/12s_co1_rag1.fasta.treefile) file in FigTree, name the node labels again “bootstrap” or “bs”, and once again “**Reroot**” (*Haematopus ater*) and sort ("**Decreasing node order**") the phylogeny, set a tick in the checkbox for "**Node Labels**", open the options using the little arrow, and select "bootstrap" (or "bs") from the "**Display**" drop-down menu.
+Open the [`12s_co1_rag1.fasta.treefile`](./res/12s_co1_rag1_codonpart_bs/12s_co1_rag1.fasta.treefile) file in FigTree, name the node labels “bootstrap”, “**Reroot**” (*Haematopus ater*), sort ("**Decreasing node order**") the phylogeny, and check the box for "**Node Labels**", open the options using the little arrow, and select "bootstrap" from the "**Display**" drop-down menu.

 ![](../img/question_icon.png) How does node support of this phylogeny compare to the previous CO1 phylogeny?